jburzynski/TypeGenDocs/source/generationspec.rst

 - configuration is not tied up to a type - you can make different configurations for the same type in different generation specs
 - you can create reusable configurations and combine them together

-Generation specs are especially well suited for large projects or projects with complicated logic for generating TypeScript files.
+Using generation specs is typically good for bigger projects or projects with more complex file generation logic.

 Overview
 ========